Jammed disks of two sizes in a channel: segregation driven by steric forces: Emphasis on stability

 \section{Emphasis on stability}

-We stated earlier that the model derived from the $s=\frac{3}{2}$ Ising model included jammed disk configurations with marginal stability.
+We stated earlier that the model derived from the $s=\frac{3}{2}$ Ising model included some jammed disk configurations that are not stable.
 This vulnerability was the price to be paid to maintain the symmetries that made the mathematical analysis simple and transparent.
 Here and in Appendix~\ref{sec:appb} we consider a model which only permits jammed disk configurations that are mechanically stable.
 Its analysis requires an extended computational component, which renders it less transparent, but it produces results with the exact same ordering tendencies.

-We noted earlier that particles $m=1,2,15,16$ in Tables \ref{tab:t3} and \ref{tab:t7} are only marginally stable, whereas particles $m=5,6$ in Table \ref{tab:t7} are unstable.
+We noted earlier that particles $m=1,2,15,16$ in Tables \ref{tab:t3} and \ref{tab:t7} are only marginally stable, whereas particles $m=5,6$ are unstable in some (all) configurations when activated from reference state $\mathsf{pv_L}$ ($\mathsf{pv_S}$).
 Full mechanical stability for all jammed microstates can be restored by modifications in the statistical interactions between particles as highlighted in Table \ref{tab:t8}:

 \begin{itemize}

 \item[--] Eliminating rows/columns $5,6$ from Table \ref{tab:t4} prevents the activation of hosts $m=5,6$.

 \item[--] The marginal stability of particles $m=1,2,15,16$ is upgraded to full stability if we restrict their placement options.